-Should a rising temperature be identified or anything over 37.8 we will request that the staff member leaves the building and self-isolates for a period of 7 days- please see guidance on this below.
+Should a rising temperature be identified or anything over 37.8 we will request that the staff member leaves the building and self-isolates for a period of at least 10 days- please see guidance on this below.

 Any staff member who refuses is endangering all other staff and residents; we will therefore terminate their contract for being in breach company policy.

 All staff in Health and Social care are now being offered a COVID-19 test every week.
 As a duty of care to residents and colleagues we request that all staff do this test weekly.
 Staff who refuse or repeatedly do not have their test done will be considered to be putting others health at risk and as such may be considered to be in breach of their contract.
 We may consider holding staff hours until they have completed their COVID-19 test so we can be assured they are safe to work among vulnerable adults.

 This advice is intended for: